juliana-santana/juliana-santana/README.md

 - I'm a Software Tester.

-- 🔭 I'm working at Hospidata as a Tests Analyst.
+- 🔭 I'm working at Invillia as a Tests Analyst.

 - ⚡ Fun fact: I like to watch, chat with friends, study and always be aware of the news in the software quality market.